VC

 The AI Premium at Series B: Bigger Checks, Higher Post-Money Valuations

-The median Series B post-money valuation for AI-native companies in 2025 is $300–500M — 2–3x the non-AI median.
+As of the latest data, the median Series B post-money valuation for AI-native companies is $300–500M — 2–3x the non-AI median.
 This premium is real and persistent, but it is no longer unconditional.
 Investors who wrote AI Series B checks at $400–600M post-money in 2023 have now seen enough two-year outcomes to know which factors actually predict retention.

 The signal investors are now using to separate real AI companies from hype-inflated ones is NRR over time.
 An AI company with 130% NRR 18 months after first enterprise deployment is genuinely different from one with 85% NRR and a dashboard full of churned pilots.
 The former commands full premium; the latter gets priced like traditional SaaS.